Machu Picchu New Rules

 Route 4 (lower long tour, turquoise):

-This route also only includes the lower sector, but leads to the rear area of the citadel.
-The route leads over agricultural terraces directly into the lower sector, past the Temple of the Sun, to the house of the Inca, and on to the sacred rock, and from there to the lower sector past the Condor Temple and back to the exit.
+This route also only includes the lower sector, but leads to the far area of the citadel.
+The route leads over agricultural terraces directly into the lower sector, past the Temple of the Sun.
+It takes its travelers to the house of the Inca, and on to the sacred rock.
+From there the route leads to the lower sector past the Condor Temple and back to the exit.

 Route 5 (applies to the 2-day Inca Trail):